The Journey To Stained Glass

 M. Sotherden Art Glass

 After several years of restoration work I was downsized in the recession of 2004 and I decided that I had what it took to open my own studio.
-My years of work provided me with the experience and confidence I needed to produce a broad spectrum of design, ranging from jewelry and other small gifts to large windows for both residential and liturgical clients.
+My years of work provided me with the experience and confidence I needed to produce a broad spectrum of designs, ranging from jewelry and other small gifts to large windows for both residential and liturgical clients.

 Since stained glass is a medium that remains a bit mysterious to most folks, I make a concentrated effort to educate others on the value of quality craftsmanship.
 One of my studio's other foundational values is a strong belief in human rights and paying it forward, and I use some of the income from my full time glass art job to donate to organizations like RESCU, The Trevor Project, and local food shelters.
 And I wouldn't be able to do any of this without you, my fabulous customers!